oktopuslinky/cs4348project3/devlog.md

 SESSION START
 In this session, I will implement the node class, so that I can start working on the b-tree node management system.
 I will finish the read and write functions necessary for the node.
 I will have to make sure that I accurately keep track of the block number and don't accidentally offset any pointer.

+# 12/10/2025 7:44 PM

+SESSION END
+I implemented the node class successfully.
+The node class now is able to read and write a node from a block.
+While I have not fully tested this class yet, I will eventually test it through implementation.
+As of right now, the logic seems sound.